 A student's eligibility for financial aid is based upon enrollment.
-The Higher Education Amendment of 1998 governs the Return to Title IV Funds Policy for a student who completely withdraws from a period of enrollment (i.e., semester) at their home school.
-A student who receives federal financial aid and then withdraws to less than one financial aid eligible unit at their home school is considered withdrawn for R2T4 purposes and may have to repay some or all of the federal funds received.
+The Higher Education Amendment of 1998 governs the Return to Title IV Funds Policy for a student who completely withdraws from a period of enrollment (i.e., semester).
+A student who receives federal financial aid and then withdraws to less than one financial aid eligible unit is considered withdrawn for R2T4 purposes and may have to repay some or all of the federal funds received.